Students get 60% off passes to Disrupt 2020 – TechCrunch

 If you’re a budding founder, be sure to attend one of our Pitch Deck Teardown sessions.
 In these sessions, a new addition to the Disrupt lineup, top venture capitalists will critique an early-stage startup’s pitch deck and provide tips to improve it.
 Want to be considered for the teardown treatment?
 Submit your pitch deck here.

-Mosey on over to the Extra Crunch Stage where seasoned veterans hold forth on subjects that every early-stage startup founder needs to learn.
+Mosey on over to the Extra Crunch Stage, where seasoned veterans hold forth on subjects that every early-stage startup founder needs to learn.
 Topics like how to craft a pitch deck or how to raise money in an economic downturn.
 Join the interactive Q&As and glean real-world tips from experts in marketing, business development and investing.

 Explore Digital Startup Alley and discover hundreds of exciting new startups.
-Use CrunchMatch, our free AI-powered networking platform to find and connect with likeminded attendees around the world — discover employment opportunities, schedule 1:1 virtual meetings to meet founders, pitch investors or highlight your expertise.
+Use CrunchMatch, our free AI-powered networking platform to find and connect with like-minded attendees around the world — discover employment opportunities, schedule 1:1 virtual meetings to meet founders, pitch investors or highlight your expertise.
 The platform is live right now, which gives you weeks to master your networking mojo.

 Don’t miss Startup Battlefield — our always-epic pitch competition — as an international cohort of extraordinary startups competes virtually for glory, massive media attention, investor affection and, of course, $100,000 in equity-free cash.